jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 <h3>Continent sheet:</h3>
 When the continent panel opens, the API will look for information about it based on the slug :code.
 The internal scroll is managed by the perfect-scrollbar library.
-An event listens to the scroll to create a sticky effect on the header of the form (/src/mixins/panel.js).
+An event listens to the scroll to create a sticky effect on the header of the panel (/src/mixins/panel.js).
 The languages spoken are sorted by browsing the countries of the continent.
 When clicking on a CountryPush.vue push, the user enters the details of a country and the map zooms in on it.

 <h3>Country sheet:</h3>
-When the continent panel opens, the API will look for information about it based on the slug: highway code.
+When the continent panel opens, the API will look for information about it based on the slug :code.
 The internal scroll is managed by the perfect-scrollbar library.
-An event listens to the scroll to create a sticky effect on the header of the form (/src/mixins/panel.js).
+An event listens to the scroll to create a sticky effect on the header of the panel (/src/mixins/panel.js).
 The information regarding population, GDP and CO2 emissions is false.
 This is a choice on my part, as I wanted to show you the kind of information the user might have found if the Everbase API had worked.
 If the country has states, then these are displayed as a list.
+The user can also convert his money into another currency.
+This system is based on an external API (https://api.exchangeratesapi.io), on which I connect with Axios.
 The suggested countries are limited to 2 and sorted according to the other countries associated with the continent of the country.

 <h3>Search engine:</h3>